 Please find the list of supported manufacturers for remote control here.

 iOS and iPadOS

-📌Note: TeamViewer QuickSupport and Host are available using our Android apps, which are supported on all Chrome OS devices launched since 2019, and some Chrome OS devices launched before 2019.
+📌Note: The Android Apps TeamViewer QuickSupport and Host are supported on all Chrome OS devices launched since 2019 and some Chrome OS devices launched before 2019.

-And if you are a developer using our API to integrate TeamViewer functionality into other solutions, please ensure your HTTP client supports TLS 1.2.
+And if you are a developer using our API to integrate TeamViewer (Classic) functionality into other solutions, please ensure your HTTP client supports TLS 1.2.